Splendor in the Grass: In popular culture

 The movie's story line and main character inspired a hit song by Shaun Cassidy entitled "Hey Deanie".
 It was written by Eric Carmen, who also later recorded the song.
 Cassidy's rendition reached No. 7 on the US Billboard Hot 100 during the winter of 1978.
 "Hey Deanie" was the second of two songs directly inspired by the movie, the first being Jackie DeShannon's 1966 song, "Splendor in the Grass".

 In 1973 Judy Blume published a young adult novel entitled Deenie.
 The first few lines of the book have the central character introduce herself and explain that shortly before she was born her mother saw a movie about a beautiful girl named Wilmadeene whom everybody called Deenie for short, and that the first time that she held her baby daughter she knew the baby would turn out beautiful and so named her Deenie too.
 Blume's Deenie goes on to explain that it took her almost 13 years to find out that the girl in the movie went crazy and "ended up on the funny farm", and that her mother advised her to forget that part of the story.

 In True Detective season 2 episode 7 the movie is featured and watched.

+The band Splendora named their debut studio album, In The Grass, in reference to the film.